atifcppprogrammer/bash-fiddles/flags/readme.md

 # flags
-Uses ascii characters to print on the terminal the flag of
+Uses ascii characters to print on terminal the flag of
 the country whose alpha code is provided as argument to
-script, in a **cool** way.
+main.sh.

 ## Use
 The following examples illustrate printing the italian flag